yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-cloud/tutorials/create-api-token.md

 ## <a name="with-dashboard"></a>Tutorial: Create an API Key with the Dashboard

-The Tyk Dashboard is the simplest way to generate a new token.
+The Tyk Dashboard is the simplest way to generate a new Key.

 ### Step 1: Select "Keys" from the "System Management" section